-Avista manages several investment vehicles.
+Avista manages several investment vehicles, and we expect that Avista will raise additional funds and/or successor funds in the future, which may be during the period in which we are seeking our initial business combination.
 The Avista funds and their portfolio companies may compete with us for acquisition opportunities.
 In particular, Avista funds currently manage nine portfolio companies focused on the healthcare industry.
+These portfolio companies may be seeking acquisition opportunities and related financing at any time.
 We may compete with any one or more of them on any given acquisition opportunity.
-All of our officers and certain of our directors have fiduciary and contractual duties to Avista.
+However, we do not expect to directly compete with these Avista entities in seeking our initial business combination, primarily due to the anticipated differences in the expected size of the equity investment by any such Avista entity in an acquisition and by us in our initial business combination; the later stage of Avista's investment in many of these entities; and the public nature of our acquisition strategy.
+In addition, all of our officers and certain of our directors have fiduciary and contractual duties to Avista.
 As a result, these officers and directors may have a duty to offer acquisition opportunities to certain Avista funds or portfolio companies subject to their fiduciary duties as a matter of Cayman Islands law.
 If these funds decide to pursue any such opportunity, we may be precluded from pursuing such opportunities.
 In addition, investment ideas generated within Avista may be suitable for both us and for a current or future Avista fund or portfolio company and may be directed to such fund or portfolio company rather than to us, subject to applicable fiduciary duties.
 Neither Avista nor members of our management team who are also employed by Avista have any obligation to present us with any opportunity for a potential business combination of which they become aware solely in their capacities as officers or managing directors of Avista.
 Avista and/or our management, in their capacities as officers or managing directors of Avista or in their other endeavors, may choose to present potential business combinations to the related entities described above, current or future Avista investment vehicles, or third parties, before they present such opportunities to us, subject to applicable fiduciary duties.
 Avista will determine which entity will be allocated any such business opportunity based on a number of factors, including the size of the target business and potential synergies with existing businesses.

 We do not expect these duties to present a significant conflict of interest with our search for an initial business combination.
 Avista's traditional private equity activities typically involve investing in private companies, and while Avista will often take companies public, it typically invests in those entities several years prior to an initial public offering, not at the time of such offering.